Michael Jordan Personally Texted Nike Asking for Virgil Abloh’s Off-White x Air Jordan Shoes

 The first Off-White x Nike “Revealing” drop will be prereleased in New York City on Sept.
 9-13, London on Sept.
 18-22, Milan on Sept.
 21-25 and Paris on Sept.
 26-30.
 The “Revealing” range includes the Air Jordan 1, Air Max 90, Air Presto, Air VaporMax and Blazer.

-The full collection, which also includes the “Ghosting” collection made up of the Air Force 1 Low, Air Max 97, Converse Chuck Taylor, React Hyperdunk 2017 and Zoom VaporFly, will see a wider release in November.
+The full collection, which also includes the “Ghosting” collection made up of the Air Force 1 Low, Air Max 97, Converse Chuck Taylor, React Hyperdunk 2017 and Zoom Vaporfly, will see a wider release in November.

 Watch the full video with Emory below.